Driver licensing

 Getting your vehicle back

-For three-day and seven-day impoundments you may go directly to the impoundment lot.
-You also need to pay towing and storage fees to the impoundment lot.
+When your impoundment ends, you may go directly to the impound lot to collect your vehicle.
+You will still need your required ID and Notice of Impoundment and to pay towing and storage fees to the impound lot.

 Appealing a vehicle impoundment